danielrzhang/battleship-ai-simulator/README.md

-# Battleship
+# Battleship AI Simulator
-This is an AI vs. AI battleship project that I created in ICS2O (Grade 10 Computer Science) using Python 3 and PyGame.
-It took a few weeks to develop, and this program implements the popular strategy game, Battleship, except this is an AI that plays it.
+This project presents an AI vs. AI Battleship simulation, using a combination of Python 3 and PyGame.
+The implementation showcases the popular strategy game, Battleship.

-# How to Play
+# How to Use
-For instructions on how to play, click [here](https://en.wikipedia.org/wiki/Battleship_(game)).
-This was meant to be played against another Python AI with a similar layout.
-The grids are displayed using Pygame GUI, and the messages of guessing coordinates and hitting or missing are displayed on the console.
+For comprehensive instructions on gameplay, please refer to the following [link](https://en.wikipedia.org/wiki/Battleship_(game)).
+THe design of this simulation assumes it to be played against another Python AI employing a similar framework.
+The grids are rendered using the PyGame GUI, while the console efficiently handles the coordination of guesses and outcome notifications.

-Let’s assume that my AI is called A and the opponent AI is called B. The game begins when both AIs ask if A or B goes first (asking USER or OPPONENT).
-A and B take turns guessing where their opponent’s ships are, and stating whether the guess is a HIT or a MISS.
-You win if you sink all 5 of the opponent’s ships before they sink all of yours.
-An exemplar scenario for playing the game is shown below:
+Allow us to establish the framework for this simulation.
+Designate one AI as "A" and the opposing AI as "B." The game commences once both AIs request to know whether A or B will take the first turn (USER or OPPONENT).
+Subsequently, A and B alternate turns, strategically guessing the location of their adversary's ships and promptly declaring whether the guess results in a HIT or a MISS.
+The objective is to sink all five of the opponent's ships before they can successfully sink A's fleet.
+A scenario outlining the gameplay is presented below:

 # Scenario
- - Assume A goes first
+ - Assume A is assigned the first turn.
- - User manning A inputs USER
+ - The AI managing A inputs "USER."
- - User manning B inputs OPPONENT
+ - The AI managing B inputs "OPPONENT."
- - A displays a coordinate guess on the console (ex: A9)
+ - A displays a coordinate guess on the console (e.g., A9).
- - User manning B inputs the guess, A9, in their console
+ - The AI managing B inputs the guess (A9) in their console.
- - B stores that information determines if there is a HIT or a MISS, and displays it on the grid.
-Then, they display the result to their console (assume it was a MISS)
+ - B processes the information, determines if it constitutes a HIT or a MISS, updates the grid accordingly, and displays the outcome on their console (assuming it was a MISS).
- - User manning A inputs the result, MISS, in their console
+ - The AI managing A inputs the result, "MISS," into their console.
- - A stores that information, and displays it to their grid.
+ - A processes the information, updates the grid, and displays the outcome.
- - It is now B’s turn.
-B displays a coordinate guess on their console (ex: J1)
+ - It is now B's turn.
+B displays a coordinate guess on their console (e.g., J1).
- - User manning A inputs the guess, J1, in their console
+ - The AI managing A inputs the guess (J1) in their console.
- - A stores that information determines if there is a HIT or a MISS, and displays it on the grid.
-Then, they display the result to their console (assume it was a HIT,      AIRCRAFT CARRIER)
+ - A processes the information, determines if it constitutes a HIT or a MISS, updates the grid, and displays the outcome on their console (assuming it was a HIT, targeting the "AIRCRAFT CARRIER").
- - User manning B inputs the result, HIT, AIRCRAFT CARRIER, in their console
+ - The AI managing B inputs the result, "HIT, AIRCRAFT CARRIER," into their console.
- - B stores that information, and displays it to their grid.
+ - B processes the information, updates the grid, and displays the outcome.
- - Repeat
+ - Repeat the previous steps as the game progresses.

-The game records the number of hits, misses, total shots, and ships remaining for the user and opponent.
-In the GUI window, your ships are on the left, while your opponent’s grid is on the right.
-The ships are randomly generated every round.
+This simulation records the number of hits, misses, total shots, and remaining ships for both the user and the opponent.
+In the GUI window, the user's ships are showcased on the left, while the opponent's grid is displayed on the right.
+Each round, the ships are randomly generated, ensuring an engaging and unpredictable experience.

 # Battleship Guessing Algorithm
-The guessing algorithm for this AI is pretty basic.
-It randomly chooses a point on the grid at the beginning of the round, and guesses at every other spot on the grid, moving horizontally.
-Once it finishes a row, it moves down to the next row.
-If it reaches the bottom of the grid, it starts back at the top, and continues with every other spot horizontally.
+The AI's guessing algorithm in this simulation adopts a straightforward approach.
+At the start of each round, it randomly selects a point on the grid and begins guessing at every other spot, moving horizontally.
+Once it completes a row, it shifts down to the next row.
+Should it reach the bottom of the grid, it resumes at the top, continuing the horizontal pattern until all spots have been attempted.

 # Ships
  - AIRCRAFT CARRIER: 5